"Through LBS, I picked up some great shortcuts and real-world insights that I now use in my job everyday."

 within three months of graduation

 Our finance-savvy graduates secure roles across the world, with 91% of our most recent MFA class accepting an offer of employment within 3 months of graduating.
-Over half (52%) of the recent class took up roles in the UK, with the remaining 48% accepting roles in 17 different countries worldwide, showcasing their truly global outlook.
+Two-thirds (66%) of the recent class took up roles in the UK, with the remaining 34% accepting roles in 10 different locations worldwide, showcasing their truly global outlook.

 Find out what this programme can do for your career.